Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Adel Nam Nature Reserve, Next to Golden Acre Park, Leeds, West Yorkshire, LS16 9JY.

 Back in the medieval times, Hollinhurst Wood was used for growing food but, these days, it’s all about its stunning beauty.
 A range of semi-natural woodland springs up around you, but it’s the colourful summer plants, such as devil’s bit scabious, meadowsweet and wild angelica that turn Hollinhurst Wood and surrounding meadow into one of the most stunning landscapes in Leeds.

 Hollinhurst Wood, Wood Lane, Hollinhurst, Leeds, West Yorkshire, LS26 8AW.

 Hall Park Meadows

 It might only be small but Hall Park Meadows in Kippax is perfectly formed – so much so that it’s a Site of Ecological and Geographic Importance.
-It’s because the rich grassland provides the perfect habitat for butterflies and a wide range of birds and the scrub is perfect habitat for birds looking to breed.
+It’s because the rich grassland provides the perfect habitat for butterflies and a wide range of birds, as well as the scrub, which is the perfect habitat for birds looking to breed.
 There’s space for picnics and plenty of footpaths too, so you’ll have no trouble getting about to spot bullfinches, yellowhammers and linnets.